 6 Easy Ways To Limit the Effects From Too Much Screen Time

 If you’ve been experiencing headaches, eye strain, or dry eyes, or you haven’t been sleeping well lately, too much screen time may be to blame.
-The Optometry specialists at Eye Medical Center of Fresno can help determine if poor eye health is affecting your overall well-being, and if your computer is the culprit.
+Especially with the on-set of WFH due to covid-19, our Optometry specialists can help determine if poor eye health is affecting your overall well-being, and if your computer is the culprit.

 You may be wondering why using a computer is so much harder on your eyes than reading printed materials like a book or magazine.
 The main reason is that when we stare at computer screens, we tend to blink less.
 In fact, while focusing on digital displays, a person’s blink rate can be reduced by a third to a half, which causes their eyes to dry out.
 Additionally, many of us are not viewing these screens from the optimal distance.